heikkilamarko/redpanda-connect-demo/doc/custom_redpanda_connect_build.md

 To optimize the image size, you can create a custom Redpanda Connect image that includes only the essential components for your data pipelines.

-If you've developed custom Redpanda Connect components, such as inputs, outputs, or processors, a custom build is required to integrate them into your pipelines.
+If you've developed custom Redpanda Connect components, such as inputs, outputs, or processors, you will need a custom build to integrate them into your pipelines.

 ## 1. Clone the GitHub Repository